Dtano17/pathwise_app/README.md

 ---

 > *"The best way to predict the future is to create it.
-PathWise.AI helps you create yours, one goal at a time."*
+JournalMate helps you create yours, one goal at a time."*